andrienko/nodejs-chat-skeleton/README.md

 # Chat skeleton
 --------------------------

 A simple realtime chat built on socket.io.
-No user list (even no username, but some things for you to be able to add seting for it in the future, see .modal element and corresponding js).
+No user list.
 No admins.
 No logs.
 Nothing, just messenging.

 A good and simple base to start developing your own chat.
 Babel and webpack already setup, as well as less building via gulp. jQuery and lodash already built-in.
 Output should have index.html file, front-end script, css file and server